VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Experimental Results and Evaluation

 \section{Experimental Results and Evaluation}

 This section reports three experiments.
-Experiment~1 evaluates detection accuracy across 3~datasets and 4~cloud profiles (3~honest + 9~adversarial = 12 scenarios total).
+Experiment~1 evaluates detection accuracy across seven datasets and 4~cloud profiles (7~honest + 21~adversarial = 28 scenarios total).
 Experiment~2 measures client-side verification time from $n = 10{,}000$ to $n = 1{,}000{,}000$.
-Experiment~3 quantifies the utility-privacy trade-off using an 11-point $k$-sweep with paired statistical tests.
+Experiment~3 quantifies the utility-privacy trade-off using an 11-point $k$-sweep on all seven datasets with paired statistical tests.
 All code runs as a single reproducible Kaggle notebook, available from the corresponding author upon reasonable request.